davaloslm/davaloslm/README.md

 <div>
 <h3 align="center">Hi!
 I'm Leonardo</h3>
-<h3>I'm a Jr. Full Stack Web Developer and an experienced Teacher of English as a foreign language from Argentina</h3>
+<h3>I'm a Software Developer and an experienced Teacher of English as a foreign language from Argentina</h3>
 <h3>I've been coding since 2020 with the languages and technologies listed below</h3>
-<h3>I've been teaching Javascript at University since 2024</h3>
+<h3>I've been teaching Javascript since 2024 and Java since 2025 at two different universities. </h3>
 <br>

 </div>